This is the most comprehensive dieting guide for getting ripped that you’ll find anywhere.

 You’ll also learn how to stay healthy while also being able to enjoy yourself as much as possible while working towards your ultimate physique goals.

-The guide will be set up in the order of most important to least important when it comes to improving body composition.
+The guide will be set up in the order of most important to least important when it comes to building a ripped physique.

 Why the Pyramid?

 The pyramid is exclusively based on science and is, therefore, a highly reliable source.
-And it displays through hierarchy what’s most important when it comes to improving body composition.
+And it displays through hierarchy what’s most important when it comes to getting a ripped body.

 Where calories at the bottom are the most important factor and supplements at the top are the least important.